Call now for a FREE Consultation

 What Are Summary Offences UK?

-A summary only offence is a criminal offence that can be dealt with in a Magistrates’ court, without the need for a jury.
-A person may be charged with a summary only offence if they have committed an offence that is punishable by imprisonment for a term of up to two years or a fine of up to £5,000.
+A summary only offence is a criminal offence that can be heard in a Magistrates’ court, without the need requirement for the matter to be remitted to the Crown Court or heard in front of a jury.
+A summary only offence must carry a maximum sentence of imprisonment for a term of up to two years, as this is the remit of the sentencing powers in the Magistrates Court.

-In most cases, a person charged with a summary only offence will be given a summons to appear in court.
+In most cases, a person charged with a summary only offence will be sent a summons to appear in court or may request a Court hearing be listed.
 However, in some cases, the police may arrest and detain a person suspected of committing a summary only offence.

 Contact Caddick Davies Solicitors today